Beginner’s Guide to Driving the Florida Keys Highway

 Q: Is it safe to drive at night?

-Driving at night is not ideal.
 The Overseas Highway is mostly two-lane with limited lighting and lots of water on either side.
-If possible, plan your drive during daylight so you can enjoy the views and avoid wildlife or nighttime fatigue.
+If possible, plan your drive during daylight so you can better enjoy the views.

 Q: Is this a good road trip for kids and families?

-Q: Where should I stop if I only have one day?
+Q: Where should I stop if I only have one day to drive from Miami to Key West?

 Q: What’s the deal with mile markers?

 Mile markers (MM) are used instead of addresses on the Overseas Highway.
 They count down from MM 127 in Florida City to MM 0 in Key West.
-Most popular attractions will list their mile marker number, which is helpful when planning stops.
+You might notice popular attractions list their mile marker number, which can be helpful when planning stops.

 Q: Is it easy to find parking in Key West?